eivholt/edgeai-synthetic-cosmos-predict/README.md

 python -m pip install --no-build-isolation -e grounding_dino
 ```

 Included in this project repository are some examples on how to produce labeled object segmentation data, bounding boxes and images with visual annotations for quality control and tuning.
-One should expect to have to tune text prompt, box threshold and text threshold. `--box_threshold` controls at what confidence level the segmentation model will keep an identified object of interest, while `--text_threshold` sets the level of confidence the grounding model will use to consider a segmented object equal to one of the prompted objects.
-These levels depend on the use case, but a good starting value for both are 0.25.

 For image input, [grounded_sam2_batch_image.py](labelling-grounded-sam2/grounded_sam2_batch_image.py)
 ```bash